powsybl/powsybl-dynawo/docs/margin_calculation/configuration.md

 The default value of this property is `200`.

 #### debugDir
 This property specifies the directory path where debug files will be dumped.
-If `null`, no file will be dumped.
+If `null`, no file will be dumped.<br>
+This property is independent of the `debug` dynawo-algorithms [property](../dynamic_security_analysis/configuration.md#debug).
+If both properties are set to `true`, the temporary simulation folder will be kept **and** dumped in the requested folder.

 #### loadIncrease.startTime
 `loadIncrease.startTime` defines when the load variation starts, in seconds.